Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 April 2026 2,368,900 Full month

-Editorial update: May 2026.
-Monthly figures are based on the Bank of Thailand’s Tourism Indicators.
+Editorial update: July 2026.
+Monthly figures are based on the Bank of Thailand’s Tourism Indicators, provisional data updated on June 30, 2026.

 Monthly tourist arrivals in Thailand in 2026